Shyamsunder24/codehub/README.md

 This is a full-stack web application that allows you to track your coding profiles from multiple platforms in one place.
 It includes user authentication, profile tracking, and a global ranking system.

 Features
-User Authentication: Secure login and registration using Firebase Authentication.
+User Authentication: Secure login and registration .

 Profile Tracking: Add and view your profiles from LeetCode, CodeChef, Codeforces, SPOJ, and InterviewBit.